 The Livestock Forage Disaster Program is a disaster for U.S. taxpayers because the feed assistance it provides is encouraging the continued grazing of arid public lands during droughts.
-Ranchers that graze their livestock on desert lands should be disqualified from receiving drought compensation payments, and the legality of dispensing any LFP payments to public land ranchers should be examined.
+Ranchers that graze their livestock on desert lands should be disqualified from receiving drought compensation payments, and the legality of dispensing LFP payments to permittees, instead of lessees, should be reviewed.
 Furthermore, federal drought compensation programs should be redesigned to emphasize the removal of livestock from the land during droughts.
 In the meantime, ranchers that receive drought compensation payments from the Noninsured Crop Disaster Assistance Program should not be allowed to simultaneously collect LFP payments.

 Liked this post?
 Follow this blog to get more.